6 Tips to Perfect Your Gravity Forms Datepicker

 4. Limit dates to weekends or weekdays

 Need a Datepicker that doesn’t let a user select weekends, weekdays, or any other group of days?
-Use GF Limit Dates to easily block off those days.
+Use GP Limit Dates to easily block off those days.

 5. Require a future date